-- Seven Japanese Studies majors and four Japanese Studies minors were enrolled in JAPN 310 in Spring 2020.
+- Four Japanese Studies majors and six Japanese Studies minors were enrolled in JAPN 310 in Spring 2024.
 The course was divided into two parts weekly.
 Every Tuesday there was a substantive lecture on Zen and Japanese culture, and every Thursday there was a hands-on calligraphy lesson.
-The final three weeks of the semester were spent mainly on calligraphy.
-After the spring break, the classes were delivered remotely on Zoom. - Student performance was assessed based on their work on the following assignments: - Reading questions: Reading questions were provided on Canvas for each lecture class regarding the content of the assigned reading materials, in which the students were asked to answer truefalse or multiple-choice questions and to write a paragraph describing what was unexpected, surprising, or striking to them in the assigned article.
+The final three weeks of the semester were spent mainly on calligraphy. - Student performance was assessed based on their work on the following assignments: - o Reading questions: Reading questions were provided on Canvas for each lecture class regarding the content of the assigned reading materials, in which the students were asked to answer truefalse or multiple-choice questions and to write a paragraph describing what was unexpected, surprising, or striking to them in the assigned article.
 The students' submissions were graded, in order to reward them for the time they spent reading and preparing for the class discussion.
 A total of ten sets of the reading questions were provided throughout the semester. - Calligraphy assignments: For each calligraphy lesson, a few kanji characters were introduced and the students practiced writing them in calligraphy, observing the shape of the characters and the brush techniques in the models provided.
 The professor gave a hands-on tutorial to each student.
 At the end of each lesson, the students received credit for their calligraphy performance on the assigned kanji (in-class assignment).
 The students were also given a calligraphy homework assignment every week.
 Each calligraphy assignment was graded on the following four categories: brush stroke, brush line, character shape, and character size. - Final Project: The final project involved writing a haiku poem on long calligraphy paper, suitable for wall hanging.
-Also, they were required a one-page paper in which they interpret a poem of their choice, identify the poet, the kigo (season word), and kireji (poetical punctuation), and explain the connection to Zen and why they like the poem. - Attendance: After more than 2 absences, 1% point from their final score was deducted for each absence. - Final grades were determined based on their relative performance as follows: - Reading questions: 35% of final grade - Calligraphy assignments: 53% of final grade - Final project: 12% of final grade
+Also, they were required a one-page paper in which they interpret a poem of their choice, identify the poet, the kigo (season word), and kireji (poetical punctuation), and explain the connection to Zen and why they like the poem. - o Attendance: After more than 2 absences, 1% point from their final score was deducted for each absence. - Final grades were determined based on their relative performance as follows:

+o Reading questions: 40% of final grade

+Calligraphy assignments: 48% of final grade

+o Final project: 10% of final grade